-Here at Tapflo, we’re strong believers in the superior design of our Diaphragm Pumps compared to others on the market.
+Here at Tapflo, we’re strong believers in the superior design of our Air Operated Diaphragm Pumps compared to others on the market.
 We want you to have the best pump for the job so that’s why we want to compare our Diaphragm Pumps to the standard pumps on the market.
-Here are our 7 signs that you should swap your current Air Pump for a Tapflo Diaphragm Pump.
+Here are our 7 signs that you should swap your current AOD Pump for a Tapflo Diaphragm Pump.

-HDPE (Polyethylene) is 6-7 times more wear-resistant than Polypropylene and can withstand temperatures up to 70°C. We also manufacture our pumps from PTFE (polytetrafluorethylene) which has a superior chemical resistance due to it being a thermoplastic polymer, therefore, it can withstand temperatures up to 100°C.
+Plastic range: HDPE (Polyethylene) is 6-7 times more wear-resistant than Polypropylene and can withstand temperatures up to 70°C. We also manufacture our pumps from PTFE (polytetrafluorethylene) which has a superior chemical resistance due to it being a thermoplastic polymer, therefore, it can withstand temperatures up to 100°C.

 Metal range: We also produce pumps in Stainless Steel AISI 316L which is a high-quality grade material used across our range.
 Also available in Aluminium and Cast Iron.
 Similarly, Tapflo’s Sanitary Diaphragm Pumps are manufactured from Stainless Steel AISI 316L and supplied, as standard, with an extra-fine surface finish to Ra 0.8 or Ra 0.5 upon request, to meet the strictest of hygiene standards.

 A wide selection of our Air Operated Diaphragm Pumps are also available as ATEX for hazardous environments.
 The pumps are manufactured with carbon filled, conductive plastic and our Metal AODs feature carbon centre sections like in the image here.
 This material safeguards the pump from electrostatic building inside the pump.